Athlone House

 Athlone House, formerly known as Caen Wood Towers, is a large Victorian house in Highgate, north London, England.

 Built around 1872, it was designed by Edward Salomons and John Philpot in an intricate style, particularly as to shape and brickwork, blending Dutch and classical influences.
 It lies on the northern edge of Hampstead Heath, from which it can be seen.

-It was home to several important industrialists until the early 1940s, when it was acquired by the RAF.
+It was home to several important industrialists until the early 1940s, when it was acquired by the Royal Air Force.
 It was later a National Health Service home for people with dementia until 2003, when it was left derelict.
 In 2016, Russian oligarch Mikhail Fridman bought the house and restored it for use as a modern family home.

 Origin

 The house was built for Edward Brooke, who was born in Manchester in 1832.
 He married Jane Emily Alston in 1857; they had many children.
 He also owned Pabo Hall in Conwy, Wales, which still has his portrait in the hallway.

 In 1869, Brooke came from Manchester to London and bought Lord Dufferin’s estate at Highgate.
 Shortly after, he had the house, originally named Caen Wood Towers, built on this property.

 The house is chiefly a mixture of classical architecture and neo-Gothic crenular with a tall dutch gable making up the pinnacle of the façade in front of a multi-turreted tower and with long, narrow Tudor-style chimneys on the left wing.
 A variety of stone and brick materials is therefore used in appropriate sections and the building is similar to the generally smaller follies of the time.

 In 1877, Brooke's first wife, Jane, died and in the following year he married Frances Amyand Bellairs, daughter of the Reverend Henry Walford Bellairs.

 Brooke was a partner in the firm of Brooke, Simpson and Spiller, who were aniline dye manufacturers in London.
 He became a Justice of the Peace for the County of Middlesex, for the City of London and for the County of Carnarvon.
-He was also one of Her Majesty’s Commissioners for the Lieutenancy of the City of London.
+He was also one of Her Majesty's Commissioners for the Lieutenancy of the City of London.
 A book published in 1880, entitled A series of picturesque views of seats of the noblemen and gentlemen of Great Britain and Ireland, included a colour engraving of Caen Wood Towers and a descriptive article about Edward Brooke and the house.

 Brooke left Caen Wood Towers in about 1885 and Francis Reckitt and his family came to live in the house.